Maakkkuu/React-Arc/README.md

 # REACT TRAINING ARC

 ## Overview
-This repository will store my progress in learning React remotely.
+This repository will store remotely my progress in learning React.
+I am to push commits everyday.
 Good luck to me ヾ(≧▽≦*)o